GE-600 series: History

 A follow-on project to create a next-generation 635 started in 1967.
 The new GE-655 replaced the individual transistors from the earlier models with integrated circuits, which doubled the performance of the machine while also greatly reducing assembly costs.
 However, the machine was still in development in 1969, and was announced but probably never delivered under that name.

 By that time the Multics project had finally produced an operating system usable by end-users.
 Besides MIT, Bell Labs, and GE, GE-645 systems running Multics were installed at the US Air Force Rome Development Center, Honeywell Billerica, and Machines Bull in Paris.
 These last two systems were used as a "software factory" by a Honeywell/Bull project to design the Honeywell Level 64 computer.

+During this period GE had a relationship with Toshiba of Japan which included licensing of technology, this had originally been formalised in an agreement in 1964 covering the GE-400 series and in 1970 it was extended to include the GE-600 series.
+As a result of this Toshiba released the TOSBAC 5600 in 1970.
+This would later be developed in collaboration with NEC into the ACOS-77/ACOS-6 series of mainframes.

 GE sold its computer division to Honeywell in 1970, who renamed the GE-600 series as the Honeywell 6000 series.
 The 655 was officially released in 1973 as the Honeywell 6070 (with reduced performance versions, the 6030 and 6050).
 An optional Decimal/Business instruction set was added to improve COBOL performance.
-This was the Extended Instruction Set, aka EIS and the Decimal Unit or DU.
+This was the Extended Instruction Set, also known as EIS, and the Decimal Unit or DU.
 The machines with EIS were the 'even' series, the 6040, 6060, 6080 and later the 6025.
 Several hundred of these processors were sold.
 Memory was initially 600 ns ferrite core made by Lockheed.
 Later versions used 750 ns MOS memory.
 The two could co-exist within a system, but not within a memory controller.

 A version of the 6080 with the various Multics-related changes similar to the 645 was released as the 6180.
 A few dozen 6180-architecture CPUs were shipped.
 Later members of the 6000 series were released under various names, including Level 66, Level 68, DPS-8, DPS-88, DPS-90, DPS-9000 by Honeywell, Groupe Bull, and NEC.